nicoferreira90/ifd_agent/README.md

 ## Overview

-The IFD Agent automates the manual Initial Flood Determination pipeline (Job Aid pp. 67-70):
+The IFD Agent automates the manual Initial Flood Determination pipeline:

 1. Read the subject property address from the Encompass loan record.
 2. Drive `msc.fema.gov` with Playwright, type the address into the FEMA search bar, and capture the rendered map page as `FLOODSEARCH.pdf`.